Skip to main content

 Reviews

-"Black Apocalypse argues that there is no fixing the place of Blackness and antiblackness in contemporary radical thought.
-Tavia Nyong’o contends that neither utopian nor nihilistic schools of thought are properly equipped for the possible futures envisioned in Black creative practice: futures that are even worse than we dream of in our philosophy."—andré carrington, author of Speculative Blackness: The Future of Race in Science Fiction
+"Black Apocalypse argues that there is no fixing the place of blackness and antiblackness in contemporary radical thought.
+Tavia Nyong’o contends that neither utopian nor nihilistic schools of thought are properly equipped for the possible futures envisioned in black creative practice: futures that are even worse than we dream of in our philosophy."—andré carrington, author of Speculative Blackness: The Future of Race in Science Fiction